otrv4/otrv4/otrv4.md

-In the DAKE, although access to one of the participant's private keys is required for authentication, both participants can deny having used their private, long term keys in this process.
+In the DAKE, although access to one of the participant's private keys is required for authentication, both participants can deny having used their private long term keys in this process.
 An external cryptographic expert will be able to prove that one person between the two used their long term private key for the authentication, but they will not be able to identify whose key was used.